Sustainability Network Meeting

 Before the event

-- Once registered, we will send you a confirmation email with the Zoom link
+- Once registered, you will be sent a confirmation email with the Zoom link

 - If the confirmation email doesn’t arrive in your inbox, please check your junk/spam email folder

-- Please add events@societyofauthors.orgto your Safe Senders list so you receive our confirmation and reminder emails
+- Please add events@societyofauthors.org to your Safe Senders list so you receive our confirmation and reminder emails

 During the event